rniemeyer/knockout-amd-helpers/README.md

 ###Example with all options

     <div data-bind="module: { name: 'one', data: initialData, template: 'oneTmpl',
-                              initializer: 'createItem'', afterRender: myAfterRender }"></div>
+                              initializer: 'createItem', disposeMethod: 'clean', afterRender: myAfterRender }"></div>

 This example includes a number of options options that can be passed to the `module` binding.
-In this case, the template is overriden to use `oneTmpl`, a custom initializer function is used, and an `afterRender` function is passed on to the template binding.
+In this case, the template is overriden to use `oneTmpl`, a custom initializer function is used, a custom disposal method is specified, and an `afterRender` function is passed on to the template binding.

 ###Dynamically binding against a module

-The `module` binding supports binding against an observable or passing an observable for the `name`, `template`. and `data` options.
+The `module` binding supports binding against an observable or passing an observable for the `name`, `template` and `data` options.
 The content will be appropriately updated based on the new values.
 This allows you to dynamically bind an area to a module that is updated as the user interacts with your site.

 ###$module context variable